GNUnet-Mirror/GNUnet/doc/README.txt

 2. Keep line length below 74 characters.

+3. Do not use tab characters (see chapter 2.1 texinfo manual)
 * What's left to do

 - Which Texlive modules are needed?
 Decrease the size.